EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
-- Again, we want delivered pizzas so we need the same WHERE clause as before
+- Again, we want delivered pizzas so we need the same WHERE clause as before.
-- To know if there are changes or not we look at the `exclusions and extras columns`
+- To know if there are changes or not we look at the `exclusions and extras columns`.
-  - If both fileds are BLANK ('') then there are no changes
+  - If both fileds are BLANK ('') then there are no changes.
-  - If either are populated, so not BLANK ('') then there are changes
+  - If either are populated, so not BLANK ('') then there are changes.

 ```sql
 SELECT c.customer_id,